Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Generics

-Generics allow you to define, at a basic level, substitution types.
+Generics are at a basic level parameters for types.
 Consider the following `State` object:

 ```lua
 local State = {